shreyansh-g24/JavaServletTodoApp/README.md

 This is a basic Todo App.
 Users can perform CRUD operations on Todo items.

 ### Development
-This app is development using -
+This app is developed using -
   - Servlet API
   - JSP API
   - Postgresql database